-Besides inconsistency, we further introduce a \textbf{Reasoning Quality Check}, which serves as a stricter and more comprehensive evaluation for reasoning trajectories.
+Besides reasoning inconsistency check described in Sec.~\ref{sec:stricacc}, we further introduce a \textbf{Reasoning Quality Check}, which serves as a stricter and more comprehensive evaluation for reasoning trajectories.
 While inconsistency check focuses on identifying contradictions or unjustified answer shifts within a reasoning process, the quality assessment additionally examines three complementary dimensions: \textit{unfounded transitions}, \textit{calculation errors}, and \textit{logical connectivity}.
 This broader evaluation captures not only internal contradictions but also the overall soundness and coherence of the reasoning trajectories, reflecting how logically valid and trustworthy a model’s reasoning process is.
-The evaluation setting mirrors that of inconsistency detection—using the same data and evaluator—but replaces the prompt with the one shown in Fig.~\ref{fig:prompt_quality}, which outputs a holistic quality score between 0 and 1.
+Specifically, at each training steps from 160 to 280 training steps, we sample 100 samples from MathVision benchmark and evaluate the reasoning trajectories generated by the two models with a strong judge model (\ie GPT-4o) under instruction shown in Fig.~\ref{fig:prompt_quality}.
+The judge model outputs a holistic quality score between 0 and 1

-The results of accuracy, inconsistency rate, and quality scores are demonstrated in Figure~\ref{fig:inconsistency_dynamics}.
+The results of quality scores and inconsistency rate are demonstrated in Figure~\ref{fig:inconsistency_dynamics}.
 Below are our key observations from this evaluation.

 \textbf{Vanilla RLVR shows persistently high and rising inconsistency. }The inconsistency rate of Vanilla RLVR remains above 20\% and increases with training, suggesting growing instability in its reasoning patterns.
-In contrast, AutoRubric-R1V keeps inconsistency around 10\% throughout, indicating more stable and faithful reasoning.
+In contrast, AutoRubric keeps inconsistency around 10\% throughout, indicating more stable and faithful reasoning.

-\textbf{AutoRubric-R1V maintains higher reasoning quality. }Except at 180 steps, AutoRubric-R1V consistently outperforms Vanilla RLVR, with quality scores that gradually improve over time.
+\textbf{AutoRubric maintains higher reasoning quality. } AutoRubric consistently outperforms Vanilla RLVR, with quality scores that gradually improve over time.
 Vanilla RLVR, by comparison, exhibits flat or slightly declining quality, implying that training methods focusing solely on outcome correctness may potentially degrade the model’s reasoning quality as the number of training steps increases.

-\textbf{Accuracy gains in AutoRubric-R1V do not trade off faithfulness. } Although Vanilla RLVR occasionally exhibits higher accuracy in the early training phase, AutoRubric-R1V surpasses it as training progresses.
-More importantly, AutoRubric-R1V achieves superior accuracy without compromising reasoning quality or consistency.
-In contrast, the accuracy peak of Vanilla RLVR at step 220 coincides with an inconsistency rate approaching 25\%, indicating diminished reliability in its reasoning process.

-Collectively, these analyses offer compelling evidence that AutoRubric-R1V not only improves accuracy but also maintains reasoning quality and consistency, thereby alleviating the unfaithfulness observed in standard RLVR training.